kindone/cppproptest/doc/Combinators.md

 	```

 ### Selecting from generators

+You can combine generators to a single generator that can generate each of them with some probability.
+This can be considered as taking a *union* of generators.

 * `oneOf<T>(gen1, ..., genN)`: generates a type `T` from multiple generators for type `T`, by choosing one of the generators randomly